wadefagen/waf.cs.illinois.edu/index.md

 {% card April 20, 2022 &mdash; New Visualization: Temperature Radials %}

-[Temperature Radials: A data-forward radial visualization of the historical temperature record of every large city in America](https://vis.cs.illinois.edu/weather/temperature-radial/), created in collaboration with Katy Miles, Angie Cheng, and Karle Flanagan!
+[**Temperature Radials**: A data-forward radial visualization of the historical temperature record of every large city in America](https://vis.cs.illinois.edu/weather/temperature-radial/), created in collaboration with Katy Miles, Angie Cheng, and Karle Flanagan!

 {% endcard %}